-A visit to the Boulder Farmers' Market yielded many interesting greens, delicious heirloom tomatoes, and Easter Egg radishes.
-I must say, it was wonderful to find so many farmers offering such high-quality, delicious items.
+A visit to the local farmer's yielded many interesting greens, delicious greenhouse heirloom tomatoes, and Easter Egg radishes.
+I must say, it was wonderful to find so many farmers offering such high-quality, delicious items so early in the season.
 I really enjoyed talking to them and hearing about their pride and joy.

 Here is what I found...

 The most interesting variety of greens I have ever seen is pea shoots.
 These are larger than "sprouts" but not yet mature enough to make peas.
 The funny thing is that they taste like peas!
 They are delicate and light and are delicious raw or cooked.
 If they were in the mass market they would be very popular.
 It takes about 2-4 weeks to produce them, while it takes all summer to grow peas.

 Mizuna - This green is similar to arugula but tastes less peppery.
 It is more like a mild cousin of arugula, and, like its cousin, it can be eaten raw or cooked.
 I plan to use it in salads all week long and will probably add it to a pasta dish or pizza too.

 Baby spring lettuces make the most delicious fresh salads.
 In fact, they make many of the grocery store staples seem so thick and tasteless by comparison.

 Braising greens are a colorful mix of a variety of thicker greens with an aromatic flavor.
 They can be sauteed or steamed, and the variety of flavors really mix well when cooked.
 The market was filled with baskets of these greens.

 Bok Choy was so very fresh and tender - it almost looked plastic, it was so perfect.
 My favorite way to prepare this is "Asian-style" in a stir fry dish.

 And Arugula, which is a peppery green that is great raw or cooked.
 This will go in salads and pasta dishes all week.

 So, after photographing, I got to work in the kitchen to prepare dinner with my farmers' market finds.